RT-Tap/OrderbookTechAnalysis-Integration/README.md

 ---
 # OrderbookTechAnalysis modules
 ## OrderbookTechAnalysis-Integration  -  This repo
 Integration of submodule repositories which together create the full stack.
 It is mainly responsible for creating/restoring databases used in the deployment as well as creating the correct environment for the different elements/submodules to work together correctly.
+### NOTE: This integration at its current state has not yet been fully tested as this project as a whole is still under heavy active development and different components change it may break.
+I do my best to keep it up to date though.
 ### Start/Run:
   - Set necessary docker secrets in `/steup/secrets`, most are sefl-explanatory
     - mongo_root_user.txt